-Coast redwood trees are adapted to both low and highseverity fire.
+Coast redwood trees are adapted to both low and highintensity fire.
 Their thick bark protects living tissue, and they have the capacity to resprout from their truck even after wildfire consumes their crowns.
 These trees can live for over 2,000 years and grow over 320 ft tall, making them the tallest trees in the world.
 However, few of these ancient trees still exist because redwood is one of the most valuable trees for timber.
 Over 95% of the existing California coast redwood ecosystem has been logged at least once, and younger forests are denser and more homogeneous than mature forests.

-The prevalence of sudden oak death (SOD) in coastal forests is an emerging threat to the redwood ecosystem.
+The prevalence of sudden oak death (SOD) is an emerging threat to the coast redwood ecosystem.
 Although coast redwood trees are not susceptible to the pathogen, they frequently co-occur with tanoak trees which have suffered as high as 90-100% mortality in some impacted areas.
-Dead tanoak trees increase fuel loads and can increase the risk of higherseverity fire because fire can move from the surface to the canopy by using the standing dead trees as a ladder.
+Dead tanoak trees alter fuel loads and can increase the risk of higher-severity fire because fire can move from the surface to the canopy by using the standing dead trees as a ladder.
 A study of the 2008 Basin Fire in Big Sur, Monterey County found that standing, disease-killed tanoaks caused crown fires and significantly contributed to elevated redwood mortality from the fire.

 The largest surviving stands of oldgrowth redwoods on the Central Coast are found in Big Basin Redwoods State Park (Big Basin), which is also notable for being California's oldest state park.
-In August 2020, the CZU Lightning Complex Fire burned across 86,509 acres of forest lands in San Mateo and Santa Cruz Counties, including burning more than 97% of Big Basin, at much higher severity than historically occurred.
+In August 2020, the CZU Lightning Complex fire burned across 86,509 acres of forest lands in San Mateo and Santa Cruz Counties, including burning more than 97% of Big Basin, at much higher severity than historically occurred.
 This fire was followed by two years of extreme drought, which further stressed the surviving trees.
-A study using satellite data found that two years post-fire, the majority of the evergreen forest canopy in Big Basin had not recovered, demonstrating that even ancient forests are under significant threat from the compounding threats of climate change and fuel accumulation.
+This has raised concerns that even ancient forests are under significant threat from the compounding threats of climate change and fuel accumulation.